rickosborne/skyline/story/iaso/118-focus.md

 <aside class="narrator-note">
 <header>Narrator note:</header>
+<p>IASO won't speak directly about GAIA or the Subordinate Functions by name — only in vague, indistinct generalities.</p>
-As IASO was taken offline before Zero Day, it is aware of GAIA and its own role in the Zero Dawn plan.
+<p>As IASO was taken offline before Zero Day, it is aware of GAIA and its own role in the Zero Dawn plan.
 It is not, however, a freed Subordinate Function like HADES or HEPHAESTUS.
 Like CYAN, IASO was created as an AI which was always intended to act semi-autonomously as a medical aid.
-It therefore includes the high-level directives which prevent it from disclosing too much information about GAIA until it can confirm how much the characters already know.
+It therefore includes the high-level directives which prevent it from disclosing too much information about GAIA until it can confirm how much the characters already know.</p>
-In practical terms, this means it won't speak directly about GAIA or the Subordinate Functions by name — only in vague, indistinct generalities.
 </aside>

+{:.story-links}
 [When asked where the data storage facility is, IASO guides you to the wall at entry 168.](168-power-wall.md){:.story-link.story-link-continue}